Density-operator approaches to transport through interacting quantum dots: Simplifications in fourth-order perturbation theory: Diagrammatic representation and mapping between and

 To obtain the stationary kernel \Eq{\FQME-explicitkernel} required in \Eq{rho-lapl} we first need to transform back to the Schr\"odinger picture [cf.~\Eq{time-lop}] by inserting For the further developments in this paper only the time-dependent part of the resulting expression, and its Laplace transform, is of importance.
 We can only factor out this part after taking super-matrix elements [cf.~\Eq{supermatel}] of the kernel contributions with respect to the energy-eigenstates of the quantum dot and insert complete sets of these states between all the vertex operators $D$.
 The resulting expression is represented by a diagram labeled with these dot eigenstates on the contour, as illustrated in \Fig{deltacuts}.
 We calculate its Laplace transform with respect to $\tau'=t-\tau$ ($ \tau_{n-1}=t, \tau_{0}=\tau$), collecting for each time $\tau_k$ all energy contributions into one exponential with argument $-i\Delta_k\tau_k/\hbar$:

-Here the additional $\Delta_0$ contains both the Laplace variable $z=i0$ and the energy difference $E_{a'}-E_a$ of the initial states on the upper and lower contour.
+Here the additional $\Delta_0$ contains both the Laplace variable $z=i0$ and the energy difference $E_{a'}-E_a$ of the initial states on the upper and lower part of the contour.
 Transforming variables to the time-differences between vertices $\tilde{\tau}_k:=\tau_{k-1}-\tau_{k}$ decouples the integrals, showing that the energies $\delta_{k}=\sum_{l=0}^k\Delta_l$ fully determine the time-evolution factor and its zero-frequency transform:

 This is the form of the zero frequency Laplace transform of the time-dependent factor only, as obtained from the diagram rules in \App{app:diagr_rules}, which is the most convenient starting point for our analysis.
 The energy $\delta_k$ is obtained from a diagram by making a vertical cut through the diagram between times $\tau_k$ and $\tau_{k-1}$, and then adding to / subtracting from $z$ the energies of all directed lines which hit this cut from the left / right.
 This includes the energies associated with contraction lines as well as the upper and lower part of the contour.
 Figure~\ref{deltacuts} demonstrates how this simple rule works for a specific fourth order diagram.